ismetdagli/HaX-CoNN/README.md

 3. Software dependencies

-The easiest way to follow our dependencies is to use [Jetpack 4.5.1](https://developer.nvidia.com/embedded/jetpack-sdk-451-archive) on Xavier AGX and [TODO-Jetpack Version](https://developer.nvidia.com/embedded/jetpack-sdk-451-archive) on Orin AGX.
+The easiest way to follow our dependencies is to use [Jetpack 4.5.1](https://developer.nvidia.com/embedded/jetpack-sdk-451-archive) on Xavier AGX and [Jetpack 5.1.1](https://developer.nvidia.com/embedded/jetpack-sdk-511) on Orin AGX.
 We mainly use TensorRT as ML framework in our implementation since DLA can be programmed via only TensorRT.
 Xavier AGX has TensorRT 7.1.3  and Orin AGX uses TensorRT 8.4.0.
 It is important to note that manually installing TensorRT/Cuda etc. is not suggested.

 4. Installation